wikisqueaks/NoDataIsBetterThanBadData/GBIF_CASCAN_clean_data.md

 Cartographer: Kyle Taylor, University of Alberta, kwtaylor@ualberta.ca.
 Created: 2024-12-06
 #### Source Layer Attributions
-ABMI.
-2015.
-Alberta Backfilled Wall-to-Wall Vegetation Layer.
-Raster, https://abmi.ca/home/data-analytics/da-top/da-product-overview/Data-Archive/Detailed-Vegetation-Maps.html

-Alberta Environment and Protected Areas.
-2015.
-Alberta Merged Wetland Inventory.
-Geodatabase, https://geodiscover.alberta.ca/geoportal/rest/metadata/item/bfa8b3fdf0df4ec19f7f648689237969/html.
+Alberta Environment and Parks.
+2000.
+Base Stream and Flow Representation.
+Geodatabase, https://geodiscover.alberta.ca/geoportal/rest/metadata/item/a8739420b43f467ebde0b1618a177409/html.

 Global Biodiversity Information Facility.
 2024.
 GBIF Occurrence Download.
 Table, https://doi.org/10.15468/dl.ukgnss.

 ### Use Limitation
 This layer can be used with attribution for non-commercial purposes.
 This object was created for educational purposes and accuracy is not guaranteed.
 ### Appropriate Scale